-The prescriber must inform the patient of the risk of CRS and signs and symptoms of CRS.
-Patients must be instructed to seek immediate medical attention if they experience signs and symptoms of CRS.
+The prescriber must inform the patient of the risk of CRS and ICANS and the signs and symptoms of CRS and ICANS.
+Patients must be instructed to seek immediate medical attention if they experience signs and symptoms of CRS and ICANS.
 Patients should be provided with the patient card and instructed to carry the card at all times.
-This card describes symptoms of CRS which, if experienced, should prompt the patient to seek immediate medical attention.
+This card describes symptoms of CRS and ICANS which, if experienced, should prompt the patient to seek immediate medical attention.